 I’ve long been a fan of mindfulness but have only recently realised how mindful attention can actually change my brain and help mould my identity.
 The effectiveness of my social media use and the satisfaction I derive from it have been enhanced as a result.
 By mindfully paying attention to my breath, body, emotions, attitudes, and attention I have become more aware of the social media choices I make and have come to make better choices as a result.
 While social media can cause my monkey mind to get distracted, I know I can take control of my attention through the intentional deployment of my most precious ally – my mind.

 Mindful attention not only makes my social media experience more satisfying and effective, but I am gradually reshaping my habits, the neural patterning of my brain, and my identity in the process.
-Through practising some of the techniques I outline below I am an improved version of my former self, who curates better content and am more able to achieve what I want out of social media.
+Through practising some of the techniques I outline below the individual can become an improved version of my former self, curate better content and am more able to achieve what I want out of social media.

 This article I posted by Linda Stone entitled Fine Dining with Mobile Devices explores how mindfulness, and how we deploy our attention both online and off, can shape our identity.